AdahMilly/nodemailer-send-email/README.md

 # nodemailer-send-email
-Creating transport and sending emails using nodemailer
+Creating transport and sending emails using nodemailer in nodejs